Collect Performance Data

 Impact on production

 This is super-lightweight logging.
-Overhead is zero or close to zero.
+Overhead is zero, or close to.
 It is safe to leave it running even after performance tuning is finished.
 Because app code changes, and when new issue arrives, you are ready with logged event.
 The only thing to keep eye on is disk space.
-Because perfmon log creates around 40MB per day and will not auto-delete old logs.
-Extended event logs are limited to 1GB (10 files x 100MB) and will auto-delete and not grow.
-One might want to adjust the thresholds for extended events to a higher value (parameters at beginning of each script), if extended events fills 1GB in less than 24h.
-Not because impact, but to have at least 24h of history recorded.
+Because perfmon log creates around 40MB per day (30GB per 2 years) so make sure you have space or delete old logs every few years.
+Extended event logs are limited to 10 files, will roll-over over the oldest and therefore will not grow.
+They can take eg. around 2GB.
+One might want to adjust the thresholds for extended events to a higher value (parameters at beginning of each script) to capture less events and have longer recorded history.

 Why is impact so low?
-Because perfmon is already part of Windows.
-We just set which counters to track every 30 seconds (eg CPU%).
-Extended events are also existing part of SQL Server, we do not install any new tool.
+Because we do not install anything new.
+We just configure existing stuff.
+Perfmon is already a part of Windows.
+We just use powershell to configure which counters to track every 30 seconds (eg CPU%).
+Also, Extended Events are existing part of SQL Server – we do not install a new tool here either.
 Extended events are lightweight by nature.
-We configure it to capture slow queries, blocked queries and errors.
+We configure them to capture slow queries, blocked queries and errors.
 Those events are rare by nature, making this logging even more lightweight, with almost zero overhead.
 Runs on many production environments non-stop, because it is so light that stopping it would make no difference, and the data it logs is valuable.
 Even environments with super-heavy workload handle it flawlessly without a single “overhead” issue found so far.

 2019-01-04 Version 2.0